iotexproject/product-changelog/iotexscan/README.md

 # IoTeXscan Changelog

 ## 2023-12-1
-- feat: Add staking ratio history chart[DONE]
+- feat: Add staking ratio history chart

 ## 2023-11-24
 - feat: Support to press the enter key when searching directly to the target website page [DONE]